channingjou/thearqive-backend/README.md

     pipenv shell (if not activated from last step)

-    pip3 install -r requirements.txt (this command crashes on installing psycopg2 but also installs psycopg2-binary which is a working fix, need to figure out proper installtion       for production, unless production has it installed on server already.)
+    pip3 install -r requirements.txt (this command crashes on installing psycopg2 but also installs psycopg2-binary which is a working fix, need to figure out proper installation       for production, unless production has it installed on server already.)

+    pip3 install psycopg2-binary python-decouple djangorestframework knox jinja2 djangorestframework-api-key django-rest-knox django-restql django-decouple

 5. Update settings.ini